Ovesh101/Jobify-Main/README.md

 ## Technical Details

 ### Technologies Used
-The **Jobify Admin Dashboard** is built using the following technologies:
+The **Jobify CMS Dashboard** is built using the following technologies:

 - **Frontend**:
   - **ReactJS**: A JavaScript library for building user interfaces.
 It helps in creating dynamic and responsive dashboards.